iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 - After the 90 days have passed, the total amount of IOTA tokens that have participated in the staking event for Assembly will have created a set amount of Assembly tokens (maximum 8 billion if 100% if the IOTA supply has been staked for Assembly)
 - With the launch of the Assembly network, these generated Assembly tokens will be distributed to the IOTA stakers.
 This distribution will be implemented as a functionality within the Firefly wallet.
 As long as the Assembly network is not yet launched, Firefly will hold the record of rewards for the IOTA token holder.

-### IOTA staking for SMR rewards
+### IOTA Staking for SMR Rewards

-Shimmer, the incentivized testnet and battlefield for IOTA's core technology innovations, will be bootstrapped purely from IOTA token stakers.
+Shimmer, the staging network and battlefield for IOTA's core technology innovations, will be bootstrapped purely from IOTA token stakers.
 The initial token supply of the Shimmer network will only rely on the amount of IOTA tokens staked for Shimmer in the 90-day staking period, and 100% of the initial supply will be distributed to IOTA token holders.

 - The same staking functionality used for Assembly in the Firefly Wallet will also be used for Shimmer.
 - Shimmer tokens will be distributed at a fixed rate of `1 Shimmer per 1 MIOTA per milestone`.